Part V

 Honoring Limits, Celebrating Neuroplastic Potential: Compassion on the Path

-The Dragon’s Path is not about forcing the body beyond its limits or striving for an idealized state of “perfect” health or regulation.
+The Dragon’s Path is not about forcing the body or striving for an idealized state of “perfect” regulation.
 It is about cultivating awareness within the reality of your specific embodiment.

 Compassionate Acceptance: Honor where your body is right now.
 If energy is low, rest is the practice.
 If pain is present, meeting it with gentle awareness is the practice.
 If certain exercises feel inaccessible due to neurotype or trauma history, adapt them or choose others that resonate with your nervous system.
 Acceptance is the necessary ground for cultivating genuine somatic intelligence and facilitating change.